LostArtefacts/TRX/README.md

 - fixed looking forward too far causing an upside down camera frame
 - fixed the Scion being extremely difficult to shoot with the shotgun
 - fixed collision issues with drawbridges, trapdoors, and bridges when stacked over each other, over slopes, and near the ground
-- set Lara's default weapon to any weapon she picks up when unarmed, not just pistols

 #### Cheats
 - added a fly cheat